University Handbook, Appendix S:

 (b) If the provost does not agree with recommendations for conflict management made by subordinate administrators, an attempt must be made to reach consensus through consultation.
 If this fails, the provost's recommendation will be used.
 The individual(s) affected by the disagreement must be notified by the provost, in writing, of the provost's decision and its rationale.

-(c) In accordance with regulations issued by the Department of Health and Human Services (Federal Register 25 August 2011), prior to the expenditure of any Public Health Service (PHS) funds the university must certify that for each award, any identified conflicts of interest will be managed, reduced, or eliminated, among other obligations for the university and its PHS-funded researchers, as further set forth in PPM Chapter 4090.
+(c) In accordance with regulations issued by the National Science Foundation and the Department of Health and Human Services (Federal Register 25 August 2011), prior to the expenditure of any Public Health Service (PHS) funds awarded by NSF or NIH, Kansas State University must certify that for each award, any identified conflicts of interest will be managed, reduced, or eliminated, among other obligations for the university and its PHS-funded researchers, as further set forth in PPM Chapter 4090.
+Conflicts which cannot be satisfactorily managed, reduced, or eliminated must be disclosed to the NSF or HHS.

 In the event that agreement is not reached by all parties concerned with the management of a case of conflict or apparent conflict, the aggrieved parties may pursue a grievance following the procedures in Appendix G of the University Handbook.

-In the event that an employee fails to comply with this policy, he or she will be subject to sanctions ranging from the loss of the privilege of submitting grant proposals and receiving extramural support to, in extreme cases, dismissal for cause (University Handbook C161.1).
+In the event that a faculty or unclassified professional member fails to comply with this policy, he or she will be subject to sanctions ranging from the loss of the privilege of submitting grant proposals and receiving extramural support to, in extreme cases, dismissal for cause (University Handbook C161.1).

 F. Distribution and Dissemination